-12.9.C Official Elapsed Segment Time
+12.9.C Official Elapsed Segment Time and Segment Distance

-Official Elapsed Segment Time will be the entry's elapsed Tour Time from one stage/checkpoint to the next stage/checkpoint, plus any penalties and any protest filing fees.
+Official Elapsed Segment Time and Segment Distance will be the entry's elapsed Tour Time and Tour Distance from one stage/checkpoint to the next stage/checkpoint, plus any penalties and any protest filing fees.
 Note that protest filing fees are counted against the interval on which the protest is filed, whereas penalties are counted against the interval in which the infraction occurred.
-Thus, the Official Elapsed Segment Time is not final until after the end of the Tour.
+Thus, the Official Elapsed Segment Time and Tour Distance are not final until after the end of the Tour.